-THIS NOTICE OF MEETING AND MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF ZENITH EPIGENETICS CORP.
-OF PROXIES TO BE VOTED AT THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS OF ZENITH EPIGENETICS CORP.
-TO BE HELD ON THURSDAY, JANUARY 7, 2016.
+THIS NOTICE OF MEETING AND MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF ZENITH CAPITAL CORP.
+OF PROXIES TO BE VOTED AT THE ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
+TO BE HELD ON THURSDAY, DECEMBER 15, 2016.

-TO BE HELD AT: Mount Royal University The Roderick Mah Centre for Continuous Learning Ross Glen Hall, EC1040 4825 Mount Royal Gate SW Calgary, Alberta
+TO BE HELD AT: Mount Royal University Ross Glen Hall, Room EC1040 4825 Mount Royal Gate SW Calgary, Alberta

-> At 9:00 a.m.
+At 11:00 a.m.
 (Calgary Time)

-Dated: November 30, 2015
+Dated: November 3, 2016

-ZENITH EPIGENETICS CORP.
+ZENITH CAPITAL CORP.

-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON JANUARY 7, 2016
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS TO BE HELD ON DECEMBER 15, 2016

-TAKE NOTICE that an Annual and Special Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Epigenetics Corp. (the "Corporation") will be held on Thursday, January 7, 2016 at 9:00 a.m.
-(Calgary time), at Mount Royal University, The Roderick Mah Centre for Continuous Learning, Ross Glen Hall, EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:
+TAKE NOTICE that an Annual and Special Meeting (the "Meeting") of the holders of common shares ("Common Shares") of Zenith Capital Corp. (the "Corporation") will be held on Thursday, December 15, 2016 at 11:00 a.m.
+(Calgary time), at Mount Royal University, Ross Glen Hall, Room EC1040, 4825 Mount Royal Gate SW, Calgary, Alberta for the following purposes:

-- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2015 and the report of the auditors thereon, and the unaudited financial statements of the Corporation for the interim period ended July 31, 2015; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 5. to consider, and if thought fit, pass a special resolution (the "Reorganization Resolution") approving the sale of all or substantially all the property of the Corporation, other than the royalty preferred shares of Resverlogix Corp. held by the Corporation, to Zenith Epigenetics Ltd., a wholly-owned subsidiary of the Corporation, as more fully described in the Management Information Circular; - 6. to consider, and if thought fit, pass a special resolution (the "Name Change Resolution") approving the change of name of the Corporation to "Zenith Capital Corp.", or such other name as the directors of the Corporation determine is appropriate; and - 7. to transact such other business that may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited financial statements of the Corporation for the year ended April 30, 2016 and the report of the auditors thereon, and the unaudited financial statements of the Corporation for the interim period ended July 31, 2016; - 2. to set the number of directors to be elected at the Meeting at five (5); - 3. to elect directors for the ensuing year as described in the accompanying management information circular (the "Management Information Circular"); - 4. to appoint auditors for the ensuing year and to authorize the directors to fix the remuneration to be paid to the auditors; - 5. to consider, and if thought fit, pass an ordinary resolution to authorize and direct the Corporation to vote, or sign a written resolution, as the sole holder of the Royalty Preferred Shares of Resverlogix Corp. in favour of the proposed amendments to the terms of the Royalty Preferred Shares, as more particularly described in the Management Information Circular; and - 6. to transact such other business that may properly come before the Meeting or any adjournment thereof.

-The details of all matters to be put before shareholders at the Meeting, including the text of the Reorganization Resolution and Name Change Resolution, are set forth in the Management Information Circular accompanying this Notice of Meeting.
+The details of all matters to be put before shareholders at the Meeting are set forth in the Management Information Circular accompanying this Notice of Meeting.
 At the Meeting, shareholders will be asked to approve each of the foregoing items.

-The board of directors has fixed the close of business on November 23, 2015 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.
+The board of directors has fixed the close of business on November 1, 2016 as the record date for determining holders of Common Shares who are entitled to notice of and to attend and vote at the Meeting.

 Your participation as a shareholder is very important to the Corporation.
-If you do not expect to attend the Meeting in person and would like your Common Shares represented, please execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Computershare Trust Company of Canada, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 (Attention: Proxy Department), prior to 9:00 a.m., Calgary time, on January 5, 2016, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
+If you do not expect to attend the Meeting in person and would like your Common Shares represented, please execute and return the accompanying form of proxy to the Corporation's registrar and transfer agent, Computershare Trust Company of Canada, 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 (Attention: Proxy Department), prior to 11:00 a.m., Calgary time, on December 13, 2016, or at least forty-eight (48) hours, excluding Saturdays, Sundays and statutory holidays, preceding any adjournment of the Meeting.
 Late proxies may be accepted or rejected by the Chairman of the Meeting in his discretion, and the Chairman is under no obligation to accept or reject any particular late proxy.